aff3ct/streampu/docs/pipeline_ctrl_flow.md

         return last_node
 ```

+This is simple and efficient.

+!!! info
+    This is the current implementation in `AFF3CT-core`.

-### Finding invalid switchers
+### Finding Invalid Switchers

-Another use  of the DFS algorithm would be to notify the user of improper uses
+Another use of the DFS algorithm is to notify the user of improper uses of
-of switchers.
-Commutes and Selects must always have paths linking each other, we
+switchers. `commute` and `select` tasks must always have paths linking each
-find broken paths by traversing the subsequences with a modified DFS.
-Since the
+other.
+We find broken paths by traversing the sub-sequences with a modified DFS.
-DFS already records parsed nodes we can use this information to tell if a
+Since the DFS already records parsed nodes we can use this information to tell
-commute or select is invalid.
+if a `commute` or `select` task is orphan (and thus, *invalid*).

-#### Depth-first search for invalid switchers
+#### Depth-first Search for Invalid Switchers

-The following subsequences denotes an invalid binding.
+The following sub-sequences denotes an invalid binding.

 ```mermaid
     graph LR;